gebertdominik/notepad/docker.md

 We can change default behaviour by adding `-d` to `docker run` command, or `-a` to ` docker start`.

 The other way is to attach to the running container.
 It's possible by executing `docker attach CONTAINER`.
 Also, if we are interested in container logs only, it's possible to run `docker logs -f CONTAINER` to fetch container logs. `-f` flag is to follow incoming logs

+## ENTERING INTERACTIVE MODE

+Attached mode means we are listening to the output of the container but we can not interact with the container(add input)

+flag -i (interactive), -t (tty) can help here

+When we're restaring container like that we need to add -a flag to attach the container and -i to run it in interactive mode.
+We don't need to put -t flag, bacause it's already memorized after executing it previously

+## DELETING IMAGES AND CONTAINERS

+docker rm CONTAINER1 CONTAINER2 ...
+docker rmi IMAGE1 IMAGE2 - container needs to be removed first.
+Even the stopped one docker prune -- remove all stopped containers at once docker image prune - remove all unused images

+We can also run container based on docker image wirh --rm flag, to automatically remove the container when it stops